Private house sale – no estate agent

 • Do your research

 If you’re thinking about a private sale, it’s important that you do lots of research before settling on your asking price.
-An estate agent will have an in-depth knowledge of the local property market, but if you choose to sell privately, you’ll need to decide your own price.
+An estate agent will have an in-depth knowledge of the local property market.
+If you choose to sell privately, you’ll need to decide your own price.
 Most of the big property websites (Rightmove, Zoopla etc) now give you the ability to look at recent sold prices within a certain area, but it’s important to note that these prices are only recorded once the sale has been registered with the Land Registry, which means they’re at least 3 months old.
 The property market is changing quickly at the moment, so whilst local sold prices can help to shape your pricing, you should also keep an eye on the price of properties that are currently for sale and have recently gone under offer.

 • Choose the right conveyancing solicitor